 Don’t count your chickens

-Well, not quite actually.
+Well, maybe not quite.
 Unfortunately, although the report was amended correctly and the file sent to the printers on time, it had somehow got corrupted along the way and the changes hadn’t saved properly.
 All 5,000 reports were wrong.

 Although the printers had shown a sample copy to Green’s CEO early in the print run, his brief was to check the photos only – as per the procedure followed for the last 17 years.
 So the print errors slipped through.

-It was only when Andy travelled to Green’s head office to personally deliver 100 copies that he spotted the errors (while idly thumbing through a copy, waiting for the CEO’s PA to return from lunch).
+It was only when Andy travelled to Green’s head office to personally deliver 100 copies that he spotted the errors (while idly thumbing through the pages, waiting for the CEO’s PA to return from lunch).
 Hardly the ideal way to find out …

 So what to do?
 Not unreasonably, Green’s CEO wanted the annual report to be reprinted and the mistakes corrected – and quickly.
 Pont couldn’t risk upsetting (and possibly losing) their biggest client by refusing to bear the cost of the reprint themselves, and they could hardly ask Green to ‘go Dutch’.

-Faced with the prospect of losing one important client and a good few thousand pounds, Andy got in touch with us.
+Faced with the prospect of losing one important client and a good £few thousand , Andy got in touch with us.
 He was pretty sure that this was the sort of thing his professional indemnity insurance could help with.

 He was right.
 One full and frank conversation later and we were up to speed with the gravity and urgency of the situation.

-The first thing we did was explain where he stood (pending the insurer’s definitive view on cover), lay out exactly what we needed and, more importantly, reassure him as much as possible.
+The first thing we did was explain where he stood (pending the insurer’s definitive view), lay out exactly what we needed and, more importantly, reassure him as much as possible.
 While he set about collating and sending through all the necessary information, we called one of the claims guys at Pont’s insurer and ran through the details with them.